acciojob/room-makeover/README.md

  Acceptance Criteria

- - Inside a paragraph tag, write "My favorite color is `<color-name>`"
+ - Inside a paragraph tag, write "My favorite color is `<color-name>`

  - Enclose the color in span tags and give it a class attribute.
 The class should have a value `favorite-color`